IHaveAName2653/ProtoFluxContextualActions-AltVersion/README.md

 # ProtoFlux Contextual Actions

+> #### NOTE
+> This is an alternate version to the proper version of the mod.
+This isnt a fork because i was stupid dumb idiot, and a merge would be *difficult*, if not impossible.
+> check out the [Real version](https://github.com/brecert/ProtoFluxContextualActions) of the mod, its better anyways

 ProtoFlux Contextual Actions is a [Resonite Mod Loader](https://github.com/resonite-modding-group/ResoniteModLoader) mod that adds additional context menu actions for different contexts that revolve around protoflux.

 Bug reports welcome, feel free to create an issue for any actions that you want added.